scaffold-eth/eth-ui/docs/modules.md

 ▸ `Const` **useContractLoader**(`config?`, `providerOrSigner?`, `configChainId?`): `Record`<`string`, `Contract`\>

+#### Summary
  Loads your contracts returns them and gives options to read values from contracts or write transactions into them

-- remember to use a signer for write contracts
-- if chain id is not given, it will use the chainId of the provider
+#### Notes
 A optional providerOrSigner is needed to initalize the contract class
 - if none is given, the context providerOrSigner is used if the chainId is the same.
 - A signer is required for write contracts
+Provider
+- uses the current ethersProvider from context
+ChainId
+- if chain id is not given, it will use the chainId of the provider

 #### Parameters